 The process of digestion commences in the mouth as food is broken down by the act of chewing and mixed with saliva.
 The food then moves to the stomach, where it is further broken down by stomach acid and digestive enzymes.
 The partially digested food then enters the small intestine, where the majority of nutrient absorption takes place.
 The remaining waste is passed through the large intestine and excreted as feces.

-How Fasting Helps Improve Digestion?
+How Fasting Helps to Improve Digestion?

 - Reduces Inflammation